 CEO of Plus500, David Zruia, commented on the news: “We are delighted to have received license authorization from the DFSA in the UAE, and we are excited to bring our market-leading technology capabilities to customers in the region.
 This is the latest realization of our strategy to enter new markets, develop new products, and deepen engagement with our customers.”

 Group CFO of Plus500, Elad Even-Chen, added: “We are really proud and excited to have obtained this new licence in the high-growth market of the UAE.
 The licence offers Plus500 a significant long-term commercial opportunity, as we aim to onboard a range of new customers across the UAE.
 Our efforts will be supported by Plus500’s unique proprietary technology, which underpins our on-going ability to attract and retain higher value customers, on a global basis, over the long-term.”

 Launched in 2008 and headquartered in Israel, Plus500 is a top-rated online broker.
 Over 10 million traders have opened an account with the award-winning firm in the last 15 years.

 Alongside its new license from the DFSA, Plus500 is regulated by the UK Financial Conduct Authority (FCA), the Cyprus Securities & Exchange Commission (CySEC), and the Australian Securities & Investments Commission (ASIC), among others.

-Thousands of instruments are available to account holders, from CFDs on currency pairs, stocks and commodities to popular cryptos like Bitcoin and Ripple.
+Thousands of instruments are available to account holders, from CFDs on currency pairs, stocks and commodities to popular cryptos like Bitcoin and Ripple (availability subject to regulation).
 Dynamic, tight spreads are available alongside zero commissions.